 In addition to tongue flicking, mouth gaping (or yawning) is another way for snakes to allow those scent particles to make contact with the Jacobson’s organ.
 Snakes rely heavily on chemoreception which is essentially their sense of smell.
 Mouth gaping allows for these scent particles to come into contact with the Jacobson’s organ.
 By mouth gaping and picking up chemical cues, snakes can detect potential prey items, threats, or other snakes near-by.

 2. To adjust its jaws before and after a meal

 Even people with very little to virtually no knowledge of snakes know that snakes swallow their prey whole.
 Unlike mammals, snakes do not need to chew their food to enjoy a meal.
-Instead, they have jaws that have evolved to consume prey items, often much wider than their mouths, in one single, drawn out “bite”.
+And as vertebrates with bones they have jaws that have evolved to allow them to consume prey items whole.

 One common myth is that snakes unhinge their jaws.
 This is not true.
 Instead, snakes have an upper jaw and a lower jaw that is made up of two parts that move independently of each other.
 The lower jaw segments are attached to each other by very elastic ligaments that allow for their jaws to spread out.
 This means that snakes can eat animals that are much larger than their mouths.

 While swallowing their prey, snakes will “walk” their jaws along their meal.
 The segments of the bottom jaws will move separately to help slowly engulf their meal.
 This process can take several hours depending on how big the meal is.